gt-crnch-rg/read-the-docs/docs/general/slurm-batch-jobs.rst

 Batch jobs can also be run with Slurm on the Rogues Gallery testbed.

-Here is a simple example that you can run on the quorra cluster that runs the command ``hostname`` and outputs it to a file.
+Here is a simple example that you can run on the cluster that runs the command ``hostname`` and outputs it to a file.
 Create a text file named "batch-job-example.batch" with the following content: